Myles Straw Preview, Player Props: Guardians vs. Reds

-On Tuesday, Myles Straw (hitting .133 in his past 10 games) and the Cleveland Guardians face the Cincinnati Reds, whose starting pitcher will be Hunter Greene.
-First pitch is at 6:10 PM ET.
+Myles Straw -- hitting .200 with two doubles, three walks and three RBI in his past 10 games -- will be in action for the Cleveland Guardians versus the Cincinnati Reds, with Andrew Abbott on the hill, on September 27 at 6:10 PM ET.

-He had a hitless performance in his last game (0-for-1) against the Orioles.
+He had two hits (going 2-for-3 with a double) in his last appearance against the Reds.

 Sportsbook Promo Codes